FAMILY LAW MATTERS

-When your relationship breaks down, the emotional journey is a difficult one.
+When your relationship breaks down, the emotional journey can be a difficult one.
 All too often we see important financial and property related aspects put to one side while the pain of separation is addressed.

 This sometimes means financial settlement is more complex, especially if assets are sold or money is spent.
 It is best to obtain advice as early as possible to make sure your interests are protected.
-There are strategies we can advise you about which you may not have thought of – and sometimes, once you have that advice in your hands, it assists you to make some immediate decisions and embark upon your own negotiations.
+There are strategies you may not have thought of, that we can advise you on – and sometimes, once you have that advice in your hands, it can assist you to make some immediate decisions and embark upon your own negotiations.